szoio/szoio.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist and software engineer based in Auckland, New Zealand.
+I am a software and data engineer based in Auckland, New Zealand.
 I work at [Spring](http://spring.nz/), a business development consultancy.

 ### This Blog